Ha Giang Loop Tour Review

 Arriving In Hanoi

-I started my month-long adventure in Vietnam by flying into Hanoi.
+I started my month-long adventure in Vietnam by flying into Hanoi and taking the bus straight to Old Quarter.

-I knew that I would take the overnight bus to Ha Giang that evening, so I checked my luggage into storage with WhaleLO Luggage Storage in the Old Quarter and headed out to explore the city for a few hours.
+I knew that I would take the overnight bus to Ha Giang that evening, so I checked my luggage into storage with WhaleLO Luggage Storage and headed out to explore for a few hours.

-After walking through the quaint alleys and getting a feel for Vietnamese traffic, I grabbed an egg coffee, enjoyed some bahn mi, and then picked up my luggage before heading over to Buffalo Hostel to check in.
+After wandering the quaint alleys for a few hours (super safe, super cute, 10/10 recommend except for the Vietnamese traffic), I grabbed an egg coffee, enjoyed some banh mi, and then picked up my luggage before heading over to Buffalo Hostel to check in.

 Checking In